wearefuturegov/essex.gov.uk/docs/documentation/core/design.md

 </div>

 <h3>Greyscale</h3>
-<p>Greyscale colours are AAA compliant for accessibility when used with the contrasting text colours. $white text should be used on the darker colours and $text-colour should be used on the lighter colours.</p>
+<p>Greyscale colours are AAA compliant when used with the contrasting text colours. $white should be used on the darker colours and $text-colour should be used on the lighter colours.</p>
 <p></p>
 <div class="basic-table">
 <table>